-Everything about Domaine Comte de Lauze Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine Comte de Lauze Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine Comte de Lauze Vineyards, Wines, Winemaking

-Domaine Comte de Lauze produces two red Chateauneuf du Pape wines and one white Chateauneuf du Pape wine.
+Domaine Comte de Lauze produces 2 red Chateauneuf du Pape wines and 1 white Chateauneuf du Pape wine.

 Domaine Comte de Lauze Chateauneuf du Pape is made from a blend of 80% Grenache, 10% Syrah and 10% Cinsault.
 The grapes come from vines that are on average close to 45 years of age.
 The wine is aged for 12 months in foudres.
 The production is close to 1,250 cases per vintage.